 The GRAIL 156

 Crowley makes it clear in his definitive text on the nature of Babalon-LIBER Cheth, that the cup of Babalon contains the ALL.
 It is the repository of a uniting force that melds every physical substance, impulse, and thought.
 A sacred vessel, in which ones personal essence is fused with the universal life.
 Crowley opens the document with the statement, ‘This is the secret of the Holy Graal’.
 Yet, his formulas did not reveal the whole of its mystery in terms of the role of women and their magical relationship to the cup.
 The erotic force in alchemy has not been thoroughly integrated within physical practices in the Western Magical Traditions and has lacked the inherent sophisticated magical technologies that are found in Tantric and Taoist esoteric traditions for example.
 However, this began to change during the 19th Century Occult Revival, when embodied sexual alchemy began to emerge through magical orders such as Paschal Beverley Randolph’s – Hermetic Brotherhood of Luxor and the OTO.
 Although, these developments often resulted from hybrid forms of practice that borrowed from Eastern esoteric traditions and Western alchemical symbolism.
 Within the Western Magical Tradition, the cup, as a feminine symbol, typically possesses a wholly passive, lunar receptivity, an empty vessel waiting to be filled.
-However, The Cup of Babalon shifts many such semantic and metaphysical distortions and affirms the cup as an active vehicle of transformation.
+However, The Cup of Babalon shifts many such semiotic and metaphysical distortions and affirms the cup as an active vehicle of transformation.
 It contains a dynamic, energetically charged space that encompasses the whole gamut of destruction and creation as expressed in the alchemical formula of SOLVE and COAGULA.